FigSystems/IcePak/docs/Idea.md

 IcePak should make it very easy for a team of developers to have an **IcePak** option without the fear of excessive maintainence work or fear of things breaking.
 It should be trivial to offer `.deb`, `.rpm`, and `.ipak` all without significantly different build process for each.
 If the portable app community wants developers to make applications in their format there should be a very simple, well defined, process for them getting started.

 In an `AppDir` a config directory will be present under the name `.config/`.
 Files existing under here will be used like variables to hold config options.
 The list is as follows:
  - `entrypoint` Used to determine the entrypoint.
+Must be relative to `/`

 ## Runtime